How to start looking for a new job

 Get the inside scoop on who’s hiring

-Another way to find jobs is to use our Monster 100.
-Released on the first of each month, the Monster 100 lists the 100 employers that posted the most jobs on Monster in the last seven days.
+Another way to find jobs is to use our Monster 100, our weekly list of the 100 employers that posted the most jobs on Monster in the last seven days.
 You can click through the names of the companies to see what they are hiring for and if any job is a fit for you.

 A company going on a hiring binge can be a good indicator of financial health.
-Additionally, this list can give you a sense of which sectors are hiring the most currently, which can give you some hints as to where you might find that demand for workers is higher than supply for workers (read: where you will have less competition).
+Additionally, this list can give you a sense of which sectors are currently hiring the most, which can give you some hints as to where demand for workers is higher than the available supply (read: where you will have less competition).

 READ MORE IN THIS SERIES: